renil-joy/weather-app/README.md

 8. User can view cities in current favourites.

 ### Next steps and future features
 1. To use the application without CORS issue proxy server needs to be set up (https://darksky.net/dev/docs/faq#cross-origin).
-NodeJS
-   Express can be used to do this.
+   NodeJS and Express can be used to do this.
 2. Users can select city from saved favourites which will give result for the selected city
 3. Input for city can be replaced with an autocomplete box giving input for valid places from another API
 4. Styling and overall design of screen can be improved